Homebrew/homebrew-cask/CONTRIBUTING.md

 #       Casks/my-new-cask.rb
 ```

 So far, so good.
-Now make a feature branch that you'll use in your pull
+Now make a feature branch that you’ll use in your pull
 request:

 ```bash